UKCloud/documentation/articles/other/other-ref-sla-definition.md

 **Key exclusions**           | The following are examples of what is not covered by the SLA:<ul><li>Fault is within the customer's control (configuration, customer applications and customer networks)<li>Faults associated with customer's domain name registrar<li>Faults associated with third party/service provider networks</ul>
 **Service Credit**           | None

-### Portworx Enterprise from UKCloud

-Portworx Enterprise from UKCloud is deployed in your OpenShift cluster.
-For details of the SLA for OpenShift, see [*UKCloud for Managed OpenShift*](#ukcloud-for-managed-openshift).

 ### Private Cloud

 &nbsp;                       | Private Cloud